digitalghost-dev/poke-cli/README.md

     ```

 ### Go Install
-_If you have Go already, install the executable yourself_
+_If you have Go already, install the executable yourself._

 1. Run the following command:
    ```bash